Hthrace/MonstersRolodex/README.md

 ## API Integration (JSONPlaceholder)

 This project integrates with the JSONPlaceholder API to fetch monster data for demonstration purposes.
-The API endpoints and requests are defined in the `src/api` directory.
 JSONPlaceholder is a free fake online REST API for testing and prototyping.

 You can find more information about JSONPlaceholder here: [JSONPlaceholder](https://jsonplaceholder.typicode.com/)